Bolderwood Deer Sanctury

 Time: 1 hour

-Parking: Bolderwood car park, free (Postcode: SO43 7QG - W3W - perfected/forge/reapply)
+Parking: Bolderwood car park at the top of Bolderwood Ornamental Drive, free but donations welcome (Postcode: SO43 7GE - W3W - ///perfected.forge.reapply)

-Follow the Radnor Trail through varied woodland from ancient deciduous to Norway spruce to Bratley Water where children can splash in the stream.
-The walk ends at a viewing platform, where if you are lucky, you will see a herd of fallow deer.
-A great choice for the autumn.
+Follow the Radnor Trail through varied woodland from ancient deciduous to Norway spruce, crossing Bratley Water where children can splash in the stream.
+The walk starts at a viewing platform, where if you are lucky, you could spot fallow deer.
+A great choice for the autumn, this walk is always full of golden colour.
+One of the joys of this walk for those less mobile is that there is a bench placed at nearly every junction!

 The Route